industrial-optimization-group/DESDEO/docs/home/structure.md

 scalarization and solver interfaces to existing optimization algorithms, for example, Gurobi, or utilities, such as the payoff-table method.

-Next, we have the first of the main modules that are contain logic for implementing interactive multiobjective optimization methods, `desdeo.mcdm`.
+Next, we have the first of the main modules that contain logic for implementing interactive multiobjective optimization methods, `desdeo.mcdm`.
 The name _MCDM_ refers to interactive methods that have been inspired by more traditional approaches in the field of multi-criteria decision-making.
 In